evanchen1233/python-youtube-api-channel-analysis/README.md

-youtube api analysis of channel "James Hoffmann"
+Youtube api analysis of channel "James Hoffmann"

 Within this project, I would like to explore the following: